TeaDrinkingProgrammer/tranquil/README.md

 ## Usage

-- Check the [USAGE.md](https://github.com/isunjn/serene/blob/latest/USAGE.md) of `main` branch
+- Check the [USAGE.md](https://github.com/isunjn/serene/blob/latest/USAGE.md) of `main` branch.

 ## Contributing

-- Before you make any non-trivial changes, consider opening an issue so we can discuss the change
+- Before you make any non-trivial changes, consider opening an issue so we can discuss the change.